genema/YOLO_DeepSORT/README.md

 python3 deep_sort_app.py --display true --run_type instant
 python3 deep_sort_app.py --display true --run_type pre_computed
 ```
-### see argparser() for more infomations about other arguments.
+see argparser() for further infomations about other arguments.

-### Have been tested under python 2.7/3.5/3.6 with tensorflow 1.2.0 (because I work with CUDA 8)
+Codes in this repo have been tested under python 2.7/3.5/3.6 with tensorflow 1.2.0 (with CUDA 8)

 # NOTICE
 The tensorflow ckpt file can be download from [here](https://owncloud.uni-koblenz.de/owncloud/s/f9JB0Jr7f3zzqs8).
 See [DeepSORT](https://github.com/nwojke/deep_sort).

-You can compile your own yolo lib file, but be sure that all the functions have the same usage as those in yolov2.py.
+You can also compile your own yolo lib file, but be sure that all the functions have the same usage as those in yolov2.py.

 # Citation